oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * MAY respond with the 500 status code

 ### 2.3.3 Query
-The valid Target type, associated Specifiers, and Options are summarized in Section 2.3.3.1.
-Sample Commands are presented in [Annex A](#-annex-a-sample-commands).
+The valid Target type, associated Specifiers, and Options are summarized in [Section 2.3.3.1](#2331-query-features).
+Sample Commands are presented in [Annex A](#annex-a-sample-commands).

 #### 2.3.3.1 Query features
-The 'query features' Command MUST be implemented in accordance with Version 1.0 of the [OpenC2-Lang-v1.0](#openc2-lang-v10).
+The 'query features' Command MUST be implemented in accordance with Version 1.0 of the [[OpenC2-Lang-v1.0]](#openc2-lang-v10).

 ### 2.3.4 Delete
 The slpf:rule_number is the only valid Target type for the delete Action.
-The associated Specifiers, and Options are summarized in Section 2.3.4.1.
-Sample Commands are presented in [Annex A](#-annex-a-sample-commands).
+The associated Specifiers, and Options are summarized in [Section 2.3.4.1](#2341-delete-slpfrule_number).
+Sample Commands are presented in [Annex A](#annex-a-sample-commands).

 #### 2.3.4.1 delete slpf:rule_number